 The hardware works with iPhones and many newer Android devices.
-Ferreira there are apps for the device designed for both ranges, but not all versions of Android are covered.
+Ferreira says BNZ has not covered all versions of Android with the app.

 Developed for BNZ by Australians

-PayClip was developed for BNZ by Australia-based Mint Wireless.
+Australia-based Mint Wireless developed PayClip for BNZ.
 For now the BNZ is the only bank using the technology, but Mint head of projects Chris Hawker says he expects others on both sides of the Tasman will follow the BNZ’s lead.

 Ferreira says the BNZ had to change its mobile banking service to allow small companies to approve payments directly from smartphones.
 He also said the bank is working on integrating PayClip with point of sale and back-end systems.